T-Tatsuya-W/Timeline/README.md

 Once these are verified, dependencies can be installed with ``npm install``

+## Starting up the timeline

-Then, clicking on the `startup.bat` or a shortcut to the same file will automatically start the serverside program, and launch the page in a browser.
+Click on `startup.bat` ()or a shortcut to the same file).

+This will

+- automatically start the server side program,
+- launch the page in a browser.

 ## To add new entries

-All the data is stored in a local excel file, adding new rows of data to this will add more slides to the timeline.
+All the data is stored in a local excel file `data.xlsx`

+Adding new rows of data to this will add more slides to the timeline, ordered by date.

-You will have to restart the server in order to have these appear on the timeline.
+You will have to restart the server in order to have these appear on the timeline,

-# Next stages,

-- tidy excel, tidy code etc, final formatting things
+- ensure your changes have saved
+- close the page,
+- close the server terminal if it didn't automatically `ctrl + c`
+- reopen the timeline by clicking on the startup file
 -

+### Next stages

+- tidy excel, tidy code etc, final formatting thing